 When was the last time you repotted your Silver pothos?
 After some time, the plant grows too many roots and becomes root bound.
 This means its root system is too developed for the current pot.

-A root-bound Silver pothos is weak and has stunted growth.
+A root-bound Silver pothos is weak and you may notice your pothos not growing as it should.
 You’ll also notice that such a plant has curling leaves and you may even see your pothos start to droop.
 Even with proper care, the lack of space still affects its well-being.

 9. Excess direct light